 We keep up-to-date with the ever changing array of material choices in construction, keeping in mind durability and remaining sensitive to the implications even small decisions have on our ecology.
 We look for opportunities to reuse and recycle when appropriate, and we support the use of sustainable and locally sourced materials.

 Central to our design process is organizing a program which, however practical, is developed in a thoughtful, if not artful way.
 The result is a product that feels as if it belongs.
-Our aim is to create something greater than the sum of its parts, and where the design and building effort takes on a life of its own, promising high returns on any investment in the creative process.
+Our aim is to create something greater than the sum of its parts, promising high returns on any investment in the creative process.